dungeontiger/data_gen/README.md

 If you specify a table name, it will look for the column in that table and get its last value.

 You can also specify random_value = True to get a random value.
 This is useful when creating foreign keys.

+People's names are only from the US right now.
+Most common ones.
+By default you will get a mix of female and male first names.
+You can ask for one or the other by specifying sex='M' or sex='F'  The default is sex='B'.
+Not dealing with other or non-binary at this point.
+No guarantee that the names are unique, but that happens in real life too.